gmmatt/torgeternity/Readme.md

 - Multiple additional status effects
 - Added effects to rollable special abilities (Note: as a general rule, threats should be set up as static entities, so use sparingly)
+- Updated scene configuration so it is consistent with Version 9

 v.
 2.1.1
 - Fixed tab alignment issue in items